Hundreds of commuters evacuated from San Francisco area train

 SAN FRANCISCO Hundreds of passengers on a San Francisco Bay Area commuter train were evacuated on Wednesday after a parking brake suddenly deployed in a tunnel and passengers complained of smoke inhalation, authorities said.

-The Bay Area Rapid Transit Authority said 600 to 700 riders were evacuated from the train at a station in Oakland, which was temporarily closed so firefighters could provide medical care for those who felt ill.
+The Bay Area Rapid Transit Authority said 600 to 700 riders were evacuated from the train at a station in Oakland, which was temporarily closed so that firefighters could provide medical care to at least four people.

-As many as 15 passengers complained of smoke inhalation, the Oakland Fire Department said on its Twitter feed.
-Nine were taken to area hospitals, the transit agency said in a recorded message.
+The Oakland Fire Department said on its Twitter feed that at least 10 people were being treated at the station after complaining of smoke inhalation.
+BART said in a recorded message that passengers may have mistaken brake dust for smoke.

-"This is primarily due to being confined on the train in the tunnel, and there was smoke or brake dust that resulted from the train trying to move while the brake was engaged," BART spokesman Jim Allison said in a recorded message.

-He said the incident began at about 8:30 a.m.
-PST on Wednesday when the parking brakes of the train suddenly deployed in a tunnel in the hills around Berkeley.
+Allison said the incident began at about 8:30 a.m.
+PST on Wednesday when the parking brakes of a train suddenly deployed in a tunnel in the hills around Berkeley.

 An hour later, the train had been repaired and was moving on its own power into the Rockridge station in nearby Oakland, the transit agency said.
 At that point, passengers were evacuated from the train, it said.